 Find your washing machine’s filter by checking your manual—they’re usually located on the front, near the bottom—then follow the experts’ steps below to clean your washing machine filter.

 And don’t forget to clean the rest of your washer’s parts, including the detergent, bleach and fabric softener dispensers, as well as any removable parts, like the top of the agitator, if your machine has one.
-“Other small parts should be cleaned by hand with a cloth or toothbrush,” Polich says.
+“Other small parts should be cleaned by hand with a cloth or toothbrush,” Chart says.

 • Old towel